on the blog

 Both franchising and ETA can lead to financial freedom and personal fulfillment—if you choose the path that aligns with who you are and what you want.

-The biggest question I ask of anyone considering ETA or Franchise Ownership – what do you want your role to be?
+The biggest question I ask of anyone considering ETA or Franchise Ownership: What do you want your role to be?
 Define your day-in-the-life.
 You still need to find FIT in any business.

 Contact Me

 Franchise or ETA?
-Choosing the Right Path to Business Ownership
+Choosing the Right Path and Best Businesses to Buy

 Finding Your Fit